 Why is it important to take note of digestive enzymes?

 They’re not only an integral part of our digestive systems — making sure our body gets nutrients and passing food along to be excreted — but these enzymes are easily disrupted.
-For instance, “diseases of the stomach and small intestine can reduce the number of enzymes produced,” including irritable bowel syndrome (IBS), inflammatory bowel disease, chronic pancreatitis, or even those with low stomach acidity.
+For instance, “diseases of the stomach and small intestine can reduce the number of enzymes produced,” including irritable bowel syndrome (IBS), inflammatory bowel disease, chronic pancreatitis, or even low stomach acidity.

 Knowing about your digestive system is important and these digestive enzymes play a hugely important role in the machine!